 The case is DS Parent, Inc. and Davis-Standard, LLC v.
 Teich et. al., 2014 WL 546358 (N.D.N.Y.
 Feb.
 10, 2014).
 Hat tip to Menter, Rudin & Trivelpiece, P.C. and Bond Schoeneck who defended the case and, from the looks of it, did an outstanding job.

-Jonathan Pollard is a trial lawyer and litigator based in Fort Lauderdale, Florida.
-He focuses his practice on competition, particularly cases involving non-compete, trade secret and antitrust disputes and represents clients in Florida and throughout the country.
+Jonathan Pollard is a competition lawyer based in Fort Lauderdale.
 He is licensed in all Florida federal and state courts and routinely represents clients in Fort Lauderdale, Miami, West Palm Beach, Fort Myers, Tampa, Orlando, Jacksonville, and beyond.
-His office can be reached at 954-332-2380954-332-2380/ 954-332-2380
+His office can be reached at 954-332-2380.